thomsmed/ios-examples/FlowViewPattern/README.md

 A SwiftUI navigation pattern.
 Inspired by [Flow Navigation With SwiftUI 4](https://betterprogramming.pub/flow-navigation-with-swiftui-4-e006882c5efa).

 The basic idea:
-- **Pages:** Nested enums representing pages in the app, and the logical navigation path to them (root enum `AppPage`).
+- **Paths:** Nested enums representing paths in the app, and the logical navigation path to them (root enum `AppPath`).
-    - The main purpose is to represent deep links into content in the app.
+    - The main purpose is to map deep links to content in the app.
 - **App dependencies singleton:** Singleton holding a reference to / value of all shared services/utilities etc (`AppDependencies`).
 - **Flow Coordinators, Flow Views and Flow ViewModels:** The protocol representing the interface to a View hierarchy's routing/navigation entity.
 Implemented by FlowViewModels, which holds the state of a view hierarchy logically grouped together by navigation flow.
 FlowViewModels is accompanied by a FlowView, representing the actual root view / container view at the top of a navigation path.
 - **FlowViewFactories (or just ViewFactories):** Protocols representing the interface to an entity responsible for instantiating and constructing Views and ViewModels.
 A nice way to implement the ViewFactories, is by using a singleton shared across the whole app.
 The singleton implements all the ViewFactory protocols, but is abstracted away from the FlowViews who uses it.
 The ViewFactory is constructor-injected (together with FlowViewModels).